GameStop Corp. (GME) CEO George Sherman on Q1 2020 Results - Earnings Call Transcript

 Bryan Hunt

 Good afternoon, George and Jim.
-My first question is I was wondering if you could touch on when the plane, your corporate jet was sold, what were the proceeds?
-And then shifting gears, looking at asset base, what are their assets may be for sale and what type of proceeds are you expecting to yield from asset sales during the year?
+My first question is I was wondering if you could touch on when the plane -- your corporate jet was sold, what were the proceeds?
+And then shifting gears, looking at asset base, what are the assets may be for sale and what type of proceeds are you expecting to yield from asset sales during the year?

 Jim Bell